What is an Image Sitemap?

 - Flooding: Do not put every snapshot in the Sitemap.
 That would be like posting every single selfie on Instagram - less is often more.

 - Misleading alt texts and titlesAvoid misleading or generic terms.
-That would be like calling a Picasso painting "something with color".
+It would be like calling a Picasso painting "something with color".

 So, in short, an imageSitemap is like the red carpet for your images.
 It leads Google directly to what makes your website so visually valuable.
 But like any red carpet, it depends on who walks across it and how good he or she looks doing it.